 Why Is Narcolepsy So Isolating?

-It is estimated that 1 in 2000 people suffer from narcolepsy.
+It is estimated that between 135,000 and 200,000 people in the U.S. suffer from narcolepsy.
 Narcolepsy is a relatively rare sleep disorder in which people suffer from excessive sleepiness, fragmented sleep, hallucinations, temporary bouts of paralysis brought on by emotions, and more.1

 Narcolepsy can be isolating for a number of reasons